Talk Radio (film): Production

 Eric Bogosian wrote the screenplay with help from director Oliver Stone.
 The script was almost entirely based on Bogosian's Pulitzer Prize-nominated original play with some biographical information about Alan Berg, a talk show host in Denver who was murdered in 1984 by white supremacists.
 In his research for the film version, Bogosian often watched the on-air production of Tom Leykis' talk show, then originating from Los Angeles station KFI.
 Bogosian's fictional character shares many speech patterns and mannerisms with Leykis.
 Alan Berg's former producer Anath White was a technical advisor on the film.

 Filming took place mainly in Dallas, Texas and Irving, Texas.
 Unlike the film, the original play takes place entirely during the on-air broadcast, and there are no scenes outside the radio station.
 Pre-production began in January 1988 but was briefly delayed after Stone and his wife suffered the stillbirth of their second child.
-According to biographer James Riordan, Stone kept his loss private from the cast and crew, channeling his grief into the film's production as a way to cope.
-The emotional pain of the experience also influenced the screenplay, prompting Stone to introduce darker elements not present in the original play.
+According to biographer James Riordan, Stone kept his loss private from the cast and crew, channeling his grief into the film's production.
+That emotional pain also influenced the screenplay, prompting Stone to introduce darker elements not present in the original play.

 Universal Pictures distributed the film solely in the United States, while Cineplex Odeon Films directly distributed it in Canada and independent distributors released the film in other countries.
 20th Century Fox distributed the film in the United Kingdom.